zajitschek/metaanalysis/chapters/chapter1.md

 Chapter 4 gives an overview over different methods to build your phylogeny, in case your meta analysis spans across different taxa.

 You will also have the opportunity to perform steps directly in R, without having to open it locally.
 This will look like this grey block below.
 Just click on the "Run Code" button and see what happens.
+(You may need some patience first time you runa  code block - or sometimes it may fail to connect, so just re-run).

 <codeblock id="intro_1">
 Write your name where the dotted line is!